easybuilders/easybuild/docs/Configuration.rst

 The corresponding module files are installed under ``<installpath>/modules/all``, and symlinks are installed in ``<installpath>/modules/<moduleclass>``.

-Different configuration options are available for changing the default behaviour, i.e., --subdir-software, --subdir-modules, --module-naming-scheme, etc.
+Different configuration options are available for changing the default behaviour, i.e., --subdir-software, --subdir-modules, --suffix-modules-path, --module-naming-scheme, etc.

+For more information, see `Optional configuration settings`_.

 Setting ``$MODULEPATH``
 '''''''''''''''''''''''